-Office Of Academic Achievement
+Office of Academic Achievement

-Students are encouraged to take advantage of the opportunities and resources offered by OAA.
-OAA is a learning resource center dedicated to preparing students to succeed in the classroom, on exams, and, ultimately, to pass the Bar examination upon graduation.
-OAA’s services are designed to sharpen students’ academic skills such as critical reading, critical thinking, logical reasoning, legal analysis, exam writing, and understanding doctrinal material.
-OAA also works with students to help set and achieve academic goals.
+Savannah Law School is committed to each student’s success.
+We recognize that being a successful attorney begins with being a successful law student.
+Students are encouraged to take advantage of the opportunities and resources offered by the OAA.
+The OAA is a learning resource center dedicated to preparing students to succeed in law school, on the bar examination, and in the legal profession.
+The OAA’s services are designed to sharpen students’ academic skills such as critical reading, critical thinking, logical reasoning, legal analysis, exam writing, and understanding doctrinal material.
+The OAA also works with students to help set and achieve academic goals.

 The Professional and Academic Success Seminar (P.A.S.S.)